Cast43/die-of-dye/README.md

 # die-of-dye
-A game by students of UTFRP paraná
+A game by students of University UTFPR in paraná Brazil